CAA-France/constitution/CONSTITUTION.md

 1. The full title of the organisation is "Computer Applications and Quantitative Methods in Archaeology – France".
 This may be abbreviated to "CAA France".
 CAA France is constituted as a chapter of the International Computer Applications in Archaeology organisation, abbreviated "CAA" (https://caa-international.org/).

 1. The aims of CAA France are:
-    * To bring together archaeologists, archaeometrist, mathematicians, computer scientists, geographers, historians, architects and members of other disciplines based in France to complement and extend the interests of the international CAA.
+    * To bring together archaeologists, archaeometrists, mathematicians, computer scientists, geographers, historians, architects and members of other disciplines based in France to complement and extend the interests of the international CAA.
     * To encourage communication between these disciplines.
     * To give a survey of present work in the field.
     * To stimulate discussion and future progress in the application of information technology to archaeological research and practice.